Meningitis Outbreak Shows Gaps in Regulation

 So the Pharmacy Board passed an emergency rule that requires pharmacies to answer the survey or face punishment.
 The answers must be in by Monday.

-Of all states, Florida should have foreseen trouble with compounding, after the 2009 deaths of 21 polo ponies that were scheduled to compete in a championship in Wellington.
+Of all states, Florida should have foreseen trouble with compounding, after the that were scheduled to compete in a championship in Wellington.
 The drugs -- supposed to be vitamins -- had been made by a veterinary compounding pharmacy in Ocala.

 'I couldn't answer the question'